belgianmobileid/doc/index.md

 # Services and integration APIs

-For more information on how itsme® can best work for your business, please <a href = "mailto: onboarding@itsme.be">contact us</a>. itsme® will be happy to help !
+For more information on how itsme® can best work for your business, please <a href = "mailto: onboarding@itsme.be">contact us</a>. itsme® team will be happy to help.

 <div class="services">
   <div class="service">